-Thinking about visiting the Duke Lemur Center?
-Read on for everything you need to know before you go.
+Thinking about going to the Duke Lemur Center?
+Read on for everything you need to know before your visit.

 Were they like bats?
 Were they nocturnal?
 I knew they had beady eyes.
 That was about it.